 Information is power, and when it comes to marketing, the more you know, the more effective your marketing will be!

-Click these links to learn about how much you should spend on marketing in your business or to take a free marketing assessment.
+Click here to learn about how much you should spend on marketing in your business or to take a free marketing assessment.

-Please note: We provide coaching and consulting services for the small business owners in Denver, Colorado, and the U.S. For more information call now at (720) 312-8737, or e-mail firstname.lastname@example.org.
+Please make note: We provide coaching and consulting services for the small business owners in Denver, Colorado, and the U.S. For more information call now at (720) 312-8737, or e-mail firstname.lastname@example.org.